sparkfunX/WebTerminalDemo/README.md

 # WebTerminalDemo

-This is a simple demo of the [Web Serial API](https://web.dev/serial/) which implements a bare-bones USB serial terminal.
+This is a simple demo of the [Web Serial API](https://web.dev/serial/) which implements a bare-bones serial terminal.

 ![screenshot](https://github.com/sparkfunX/WebTerminalDemo/raw/main/img/scrot.png)